strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 2. Roll all Kafka pods to use the containers with the new Kafka version.

 Once all the Kafka pods are rolled, the next step will depend on whether `Kafka.spec.kafka.metadataVersion` is set or not.
-When it is not set, Strimzi will automatically update it to the default version corresponding to the new Kafka version.
+When it is not set, Strimzi will automatically update the metadata version in the Kafka cluster using Kafka Admin API to the default version corresponding to the new Kafka version.
+The operator will not change the `Kafka.spec.kafka.metadataVersion` field - it will remain unset.
 And the Kafka upgrade will be complete with this.

 In case the `Kafka.spec.kafka.metadataVersion` field is set, it will just check the Kafka cluster has the desired metadata version as in any other reconciliation.